Skip to Content

 One of the most popular places to see the sunset is the Mirador de San Nicolas in the Albaicin quarter.
 But it is not the only place.
 There are many other places to watch the sun go down as the sky turns pinky purple.

 To see the Sierra Nevada snow turn a delicate pink is one of the best views in Granada wherever you contemplate it from.
 Mirador de San Cristobal, The Camino de Sacromonte, Carril de la Lona and San Miguel Alto are all worthy spots to set up your tripod too.
-Check availabilty for these activities Sunset tour or Sunset Walking in Albaicín
+Check availabilty for this Sunset tour

 Granada City Sunset in Spain